Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-3- If a Muslim intends to sacrifice an animal on the day of Eid Al-Adha, then it is an act of the sunnah not to cut one’s nails or trim one’s hair.
+- If you intend to sacrifice an animal on the day of Eid Al-Adha, then it is an act of the sunnah not to cut your nails or trim your hair.

 In his response to your question, Dr. Zulfiqar Ali Shah, member of the Executive Committee of the Fiqh Council of North America and the Religious Director of the Islamic Society of Milwaukee, stated: